willy-vvu/Mixer/README.md

 ![](Mixer1.jpg)

-For an assignment on fabrication methods, I designed and built an analog MIDI controller with 8 knobs and 8 sliders, using Computer Aided Design, laser-cutting, and 3D-printing.
+For an assignment on fabrication methods, I designed and built an analog MIDI controller with 8 knobs and 8 sliders, using Computer Aided Design, laser cutting, and 3D printing.

 ![](Mixer2.gif)